 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-When rendered as a two-handed gesture, the accompanying mudra performed with the right hand is typically the abhaya mudra.
-As a composite, this gesture is thought to imply the conceptual union of the female and male aspects of wisdom and agency respectively.
+Often performed with the right hand, it is usually done with the left when paired with the abhaya mudra.
+The combination of varada and abhaya mudras is thought to connote the conceptual union of the female and male aspects of wisdom and agency respectively.

 Bibliography